CARESUMATRA BATU KAPAL CONSERVATION - DURIANS FOR ORANGUTANS

 You will receive an adoption certificate, a tree name plaque, a photo of your tree and it's GPS location.

-3. Donate to supply farmers with fireworks and supplies to resolve orangutan conflict situations in non harmful ways.
+3. Donate to supply farmers with fireworks and supplies to resolve orangutan conflict situations in non harmful ways, to protect farmers crops and income.

 Our goal of $1500 will compensate farmers for lost income caused by orangutans crop raiding and eating their durian fruit and plant more durian trees to provide alternative food sources for the orangutans, reducing conflicts which endanger the survival of these amazing animals.